equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 | Ascii Character | Int | `ord` |

-## 5.2 [Problem (10 minutes)]
+## 5.3 [Problem (10 minutes)]
+The (Collatz conjecture)[https://en.wikipedia.org/wiki/Collatz_conjecture] has a reasonably straight forward implementation as the 'hailstone problem'.

-Implement the hailstone problem in a Python file, your program will take a single integer as a command line argument as a starting value, you should print each intermediary value.
+Implement the hailstone problem in a Python file, your program will take a single integer as a command line argument for a starting value, you should print each intermediary value.
 - If the number is negative or zero then the program stops
 - If the number is 1 then the program stops
 - If the number is even divide it by 2
 - If the number is odd multiply is by 3 and add one

-## 5.3 Standard Input
+## 5.4 Standard Input
 Just as you can read and write to files, you can read and write to processes.
 This includes your running Python program.
 You should be used to reading things out using the print command, but writing requires all of one more command; `input`.
 (Note that in Python 2 it was called `raw_input` and this code won't be backwards compatible).

 ```